-The amount of money that consumers will have to pay in order to access your goods is a key consideration for all businesses, be they large or small.
+The amount of money that consumers will have to pay to access your goods is a key consideration for all businesses, be they large or small.
 And, depending on how refined the market you’re operating in is, this can be a surprisingly complex aspect.
 It’s not enough to simply offer the lowest price anymore; you have to know who your customers are and what they want.

-In the mindset of many people, price is strongly connected to quality, so you might find that just by making things cheaper you may actually lose clients who associate higher prices with better products.
+In the mindset of many people, price is strongly connected to quality, so you might find that just by making things cheaper you may lose clients who associate higher prices with better products.

 The final “P” is the one that will make or break your business.
 Many businesses falter not as much because of subpar products, but because the way they market and promote themselves is faulty.

 To be completely honest, with all the avenues available at the moment, including radio, TV, SEO, and social media, it’s easy to feel a bit overwhelmed.
 Still, a smart campaign can have trickle-down effects over every aspect of the business, allowing you to maximize the value of your product and increase its profits.